-Mr. Kolb apologized for not being in attendance at the June Authority.
-He acknowledged his support for the remarks made by the Authority members at the June 2018 meeting regarding the adoption of the FY2018-2023 Six Year Program.
-Mr. Kolb thanked the NVTA staff and jurisdictional staff for all their support.
+Mr. Kolb apologized for not being in attendance at the June Authority meeting.
+He acknowledged his support for the remarks made by the Authority members at the meeting regarding the adoption of the FY2018-2023 Six Year Program.
+Mr. Kolb thanked the NVTA staff and jurisdictional staff for all their efforts.